-Living Evidence - post acute sequelae of COVID-19
+Living Evidence - post acute sequelae of COVID-19 (long COVID)

-- ongoing symptomatic COVID-19: signs and symptoms of COVID-19 from four to 12 weeks
+- ongoing symptomatic COVID-19: signs and symptoms of COVID-19 from 4–12 weeks.

 - post-COVID-19 syndrome: signs and symptoms that develop during or after an infection consistent with COVID-19, continue for more than 12 weeks and are not explained by an alternative diagnosis.